The impact of a massive Sagittarius dSph on GD-1-like streams: Fitting the GD-1 stream

 Fig.~\ref{fig:6d_tracks} shows reasonably good fits to the data for each of the four models.
 The two components of proper motion are fitted well in all cases, with the models passing within or close to all the error bars.
 The distance and radial velocity data are more scattered and scarce, but the model tracks still generally provide good fits.
 The most obvious deviations from the data are in the on-sky coordinate $\phi_2$.
 In particular, the mean tracks of the models are offset by $\sim1^\circ$ in $\phi_2$ at $\phi_1<-60^\circ$.
 This may be because we use a fixed potential; if the potential parameters were allowed to vary it is possible that a better fit may be found.
 Since the streams are otherwise largely intact, we do not consider that this misalignment rules out a Sgr with these masses.

 The $\delta=0.7$ case is one of the most disrupted of all the models, with a secondary stream offset in $\phi_2$, distance and proper motions.
 This results from a early close encounter with Sgr at $t\approx-4.1$~Gyr, when this Sgr model still has a mass of $5\times10^{10}M_\odot$.
 However, even this model stream is a reasonable fit to the data for most of $\phi_1$.
 The GD-1 stream itself exhibits various off-track features \citep{Price-Whelan_GD1}, among them the spur shown in red in Fig.~\ref{fig:data}.
 There is also the `blob' centred around $\phi_1\approx-15^\circ$.
 These features were investigated in detail by \citet{deBoer20}, and both have proper motions very similar to the stars in the main stream.
 Combined with their proximity, this makes them very likely to be related to the main stream.
 Quantitatively, the proper motion residuals of the two features are $\lesssim2$~mas/yr in magnitude.
+GD-1 is also accompanied by a secondary stream, known as Kshir \citep{Malhan}, which is offset by $\sim10^\circ$ in $\phi_2$ from GD-1 but shares similar kinematics.
 The off-track secondary stream in our $\delta=0.7$ model similarly differs by less than 1~mas/yr from the main stream.
 Hence even though the model stream has had a close encounter with a Sgr of mass $>10^{10}M_\odot$, the level of disruption is not significantly greater than in the observed stream.
+While the offset in $\phi_2$ is not so great as the observed Kshir stream, there are other examples where Sgr has resulted in differences in $\phi_2$ of $\sim10^\circ$.
+For example, these are visible in the Pal 1 and BH 176 mock streams in Fig.~\ref{fig:GC_streams}.
+We have also seen similar cases in other models of GD-1 (not shown here).
+This suggests that a massive Sgr may be able to produce secondary streams similar to Kshir.